idatabase/Hadoop/README.md

 # Hadoop

-Useful scripts for Hadoop and Linux system
+Useful scripts for Hadoop and Linux system.